Arezookhalili/Arezookhalili.github.io/_posts/2024-12-08-Estimation-of-Obesity-Levels-based-on-Eating-Habits-and-Physical-Condition.md

 💡 We will define a new feature: BMI = Weight / Height² in the next section.

-### Feature Engineering: Body Mass Index (BMI)
+### 📐 Feature Engineering: Body Mass Index (BMI) Calculation

-In this section, we engineer a new feature: Body Mass Index (BMI).
-It’s a critical variable in obesity-related analysis as it combines weight and height to assess body fat composition.
+We introduce a new feature **BMI** (Body Mass Index) to better capture the interaction between weight and height, and explore its impact on obesity classification.

 ```python
 # Define new BMI feature
 data['BMI'] = data['Weight'] / (data['Height'] ** 2)
 ```

 ### 📊 Exploratory Analysis on BMI

-#### 📈 BMI Distribution by Obesity Level
+#### 📈 BMI Distribution Across Obesity Levels

 ```python